etchgis/complete-trip-web/README.md

 ## Kiosk & Keyboard

 - A close button is added to the search inputs on the map screen and trip wizard screen
-- This close button does not appear in the `webapp` mode or non-kiosk mode
+- This close button does not appear in the `webapp`/non-kiosk mode
 - The close button _should_ clear the input, results, and stored keyboard state for that input
-- The search results are usually shown when the input is focused, which does not work with the keyboard, to get around this we use a `showResults` state inside the `AddressSearchForm` component, passed down to `Autocomplete`, that then programatically opens the `useComboBox` state via `useEffect`.
+- The search results are usually shown when the input is focused, which does not work with the keyboard as the input loses focus once you click the keyboard.
+To get around this we use a `showResults` state inside the `AddressSearchForm` component, passed down to `Autocomplete`, that then programatically opens the `useComboBox` state via `useEffect`.
 - The map page and trip wizard modal are given a padding/margin on the bottom to account for the keyboard
 - The keyboard is positioned `absolute` so it can show up over the trip wizard modal
-- On the initial screen the visible search input is set as the target
+- On the initial screen the visible search input is set as the target input for the keyboard.
-- Each input when clicked/focused becomes the target
+- Each input when focused becomes the target.
-- When the modal is opened the start address search is the default target
+- When the modal is opened the start address search is the default target.
 - The keyboard has three states where the input values are stored:
-  - the state of the keyboard itself - managed via `inputName` key prop
+  - the state of the keyboard itself - managed via the `inputName` key prop
-  - the state stored in the uiStore object in redux - managed with the same keys
+  - the state stored in the uiStore `onScreenKeyboardInput` object in redux - managed with the same keys
   - the local `address` state inside the search component

 ## Gleap